S. Rajaratnam: ChatBook featuring S. Rajaratnam

-A Generative AI-powered ChatBook featuring S. Rajaratnam at the National Library of Singapore; Fintech Association of Sri Lanka founding president and a relative of the Late S. Rajaratnam, Rajkumar Kanagasingam, while exploring the ChatBook.
+Rajkumar Kanagasingam, the founding president of the Fintech Association of Sri Lanka and a relative of S. Rajaratnam, is depicted reading the ChatBook.

-The National Library of Singapore displayed a Generative AI-powered ChatBook featuring S. Rajaratnam from October to November 2024.

-The showcase was inaugurated by Lawrence Wong, the Prime Minister of Singapore, during the launching of the second volume of the biography of S. Rajaratnam, The Lion's Roar, authored by Irene Ng.
+The National Library of Singapore displayed a generative AI-powered ChatBook (book-like device) featuring Rajaratnam from October to November 2024.
+The showcase was inaugurated by Lawrence Wong, the Prime Minister of Singapore, during the launching of the second volume of Rajaratnam's biography, The Lion's Roar, authored by Irene Ng.

-Singapore's Senior Minister and former Prime Minister, Lee Hsien Loong, who attended the showcase, noted:
+Singapore's Senior Minister and former Prime Minister, Lee Hsien Loong, who attended the showcase, said:

 "Rajaratnam belonged to the core group of Founding Fathers who shared fierce conviction of what Singapore should be, and defied the odds to build a united, successful, and confident nation.
 It is befitting that NLB has made this ChatBook prototype publicly available with Rajaratnam's materials."